5pence/photo-store/README.md

   - Typing effect for `spencers.studio`
   - Pulsating animation for branding
   - Animated gradient background with smooth transitions

+- **About Page**
+  - Cartoon images made for services
+  - Tech stack with years experience added
+  - Testimonials of past mentees and clients

 - **Typography**
   - **Proxima-nova** - For headings, clear and friendly